Ernestopv/WebWayBack/README.md

 ## Docker

-This solution contains a docker-compose.yaml file that define the configuration of the container the user should be able to clone this repository from github and able to execute with the following commands:
+This solution contains a docker-compose.yaml file that defines the configuration of the container the user should be able to clone this repository from github and able to execute with the following commands:

 `````````````````